 It’s totally natural to have some fears about being out on the road.
-When I first started van life, I was a solo female traveler, and I’ll admit that the first trip I went on, I was very scared, particularly at night.
+When I first started van life, I was a solo female van lifer, and I’ll admit that the first trip I went on, I was very scared, particularly at night.

 Now that I have some experience under my belt, I’ve learned how to manage my fears with a set of practical van life safety tips that help me feel more confident and secure when I’m traveling in my Sprinter Van.
-Things like blackout curtains will provide privacy at night, only parking in places I feel 110% comfortable, and having an indoor solution to using the bathroom in the middle of the night are my go-to safety tactics when I’m out on the road alone.
+Things like blackout curtains will provide privacy at night, only parking in places I feel 110% comfortable, parking facing the road so it’s easy to drive away quickly, having a designated spot for your keys, and having an indoor solution to using the bathroom in the middle of the night are my go-to safety tactics when I’m out on the road alone.

 Can I bring my dog or cat in the van?

 Absolutely!
 Van life with pets is awesome.
-We’ve been doing van life with our adventure dog, Charlie, for over a year and we just added another dog named Gumbo to our pack.
+We’ve been doing van life with our adventure dogs Charlie and Gumbo for over 2 years.
 I truly think van life dogs have the best life.
 Between running around outside, greeting strangers, and getting scraps of food leftover from camp cooking, van life dogs have it made.